tagging/Tagging/README.md

 5 Set filename as default tag;

-6 Output file list, parent tags or sub-tag list for the input tag;
+6 Output file list, parent tags or sub-tag list for the input tags;

 7 Enter a number to select parent tag or sub-tag from the above list;